nazninbasheer/Word_Describer/README.md

 # 📖 dictionary_app

-A new Flutter project.

 ## 📝 What the app is

-This project is a starting point for a Flutter application.
 It’s a **dictionary app** — but more like a **describer**:
 instead of showing just short definitions, it provides **detailed explanations and multiple contexts** for each word.